Vacancy: Staff Editor and Correspondent – Asia

 The New Humanitarian seeks a Staff Editor and Correspondent to cover Asia and the Pacific, supporting our global coverage by commissioning, reporting, and editing multiplatform news, features, analysis, and opinion pieces from the heart of crises.
 We cover aid effectiveness and policy; displacement and migration; the impacts of climate change; food security; health; gender; and conflicts and militancy.

 You’ll work for one of the few independent non-profit media outlets with on-the-ground coverage of some of the most urgent international situations, and the only one dedicated to covering humanitarian crises and holding the aid sector to account.
 Our reporting tackles many of the key issues of our time, from migration to climate change, from the war in Syria to COVID-19, from a multi-billion-dollar aid industry in the midst of soul-searching to emerging forms of solidarity.
 We are committed to amplifying diverse voices and to upending traditional Western narratives and journalistic tropes.
+In line with this we feel strongly that the right person for this role is someone who comes from and lives local to the region.

 Our journalists report from the front lines of conflicts and disasters in some 70 hotspots around the world to drive more effective prevention of and response to crises, putting independent journalism at the service of the millions of people affected by humanitarian crises.
 Our on-the-ground reporting amplifies the voices of those at the heart of crises to better inform policymakers and practitioners, and to act as a watchdog holding the humanitarian aid sector accountable.